kirat-bit/Metadata-Scrapper/README.md

 ## What it does

-- Searches PubMed for papers matching any query (e.g. "plant genome assembly")
+- Searches PubMed for papers matching any query
-- Fetches full metadata for each paper (title, authors, journal, date)
+- Fetches full metadata for each paper
-- Scans titles for genome-related keywords (assembly, ploidy, chromosome, etc.)
+- Scans titles for genome-related keywords
 - Exports clean structured results to JSON and CSV

 ---